![]() |

 - The Spying Game Sometimes a Circle by Nancy Benac, Associated Press, March 6.
 "The list of classified information that FBI agent Robert Hanssen is accused of selling to the Russians is long on details about spies spying on spies.

 - Establishment of the Federal Advisory Committee for the End-to-End Review of the U.S. Nuclear Command and Control System (NCCS), Federal Register Notice, March 6.
-"This advisory committee will provide advice and recommendations to the Secretary of Defense regarding the full range of U.S. Nuclear Command and Control System (NCCS) policies, responsibilities,
+"This advisory committee will provide advice and recommendations to the Secretary of Defense regarding the full range of U.S. Nuclear Command and Control System (NCCS) policies, responsibilities, functions, management structures and capabilities.

 - New Files Tie U.S. to Deaths of Latin Leftists in 1970's by Diana Jean Schemo, New York Times, March 6.
-"A recently declassified State Department document shows that Latin American officers involved in Operation Condor, the joint effort
+"A recently declassified State Department document shows that Latin American officers involved in Operation Condor, the joint effort in the 1970's by right-wing governments to crush left-wing opposition, used an American communications installation to share intelligence."

 - Speaker Rates Polygraphs as Unreliable by Roger Snodgrass, Los Alamos Monitor, March 4.
 "Conventional lie-detecting is an outdated and dubious practice that is inherently biased against innocent people.
 That is the conclusion of William Iacono, who spoke Thursday at Los Alamos National Laboratory."